oisinhenry/DCU-timetable-scraper/README.md

 * ~~Structure text data parsed from HTML file.~~

-* ~~Implement timeslot objects.~~ (this isn't totally finished yet).
+* ~~Implement timeslot objects.~~

-* Implement a function to iterate through all the text data and create Timeslot objects. (currently working in the testing environment)
+* ~~Implement a function to iterate through all the text data and create Timeslot objects.~~

 * ~~Implement a function to do another pass over the raw HTML and extract the width of each populated column (i.e. the duration of each lecture).
-Output to some list.~~ This is working at the moment but needs to be called in main and tested some more.
+Output to some list.~~
+This is working at the moment but needs to be called in main and tested some more.

 * ~~Add a duration attribute to the Timeslot object~~ and cross reference with aforementioned list.
 This is very important.
 Need to write that cross reference function.